Updating Apache Kafka® cluster settings

 config_spec.schema_registry: To manage data schemas using Managed Schema Registry. -

-config_spec.rest_api_config.enabled: To enable access to sending requests to the Apache Kafka® REST API. -
+config_spec.rest_api_config.enabled: To enable sending Apache Kafka® REST API requests. -

-maintenance_window: To change the maintenance window settings, including for disabled clusters. -
+maintenance_window: To change the maintenance window settings, including for stopped clusters. -

-deletion_protection: To enable or disable protection of the cluster, its databases, and users against accidental deletion.
+deletion_protection: To enable or disable protection of the cluster, its databases, and users from accidental deletion.

 -